-Long-distance caregivers represent 11% of those providing care for a loved one, according to a 2020 AARP study.
-Providing care from a distance is challenging, but doable, in many cases, with the right amount of planning and sufficient “on the ground” help.
+Over one in ten caregivers are taking care of a loved one long-distance, according to a 2020 AARP study.
+Long distance caregiving isn’t easy, but with the right amount of planning and “on the ground” help, it can be done.

-Watching over a loved one’s health is one of the main responsibilities of all caregivers.
-It is important for a long-distance caregiver to have a list of :
+Watching over a loved one’s (or recipient’s) health is one of the main responsibilities of all caregivers.
+It is important for a long-distance caregiver to have a list of:

 - Healthcare providers and contact information